ContinuityControl/dotfiles/README.md

     homesick symlink  dotfiles

 ### Optional
-If you're going to use hitch install it
+If you're going to use hitch install it by running bundle in the dotfiles directory
-    gem install hitch
+    cd ~/.homesick/repos/dotfiles/home
+    bundle

 ### Updates